- 1 Introduction

 Immune modulating agents

 - Pimecrolimus and tacrolimus – are immune modulators (T-cell suppressants) that are licensed for use in moderate to severe eczema.
-They are usually used as alternatives to topical steroids, and are available as topic or oral preparations.
+They are usually used as alternatives or adjuncts to topical steroids, and are available as topic or oral preparations.

 - Can cause local stinging / flushing of the skin, but this tends to subside after several days use